| » Home» About

 2 cups malt vinegar

 Bitter orange trees are usually treated as ornamental.
 They are the hardiest of the citrus trees and provide rootstock for the more tender lemon and sweet orange trees.
 Pruned into neat lollipop or umbrella shapes, they line urban and suburban streets and scent the air with their blossom.
 Every garden should have at least one for the olfactory pleasure they give.
 The fruits can also be used as in the recipes below.
+Bitter orange as street trees in Athens from MGS Facebook January 2016

-by Mary Wilbur from her article Oh!
+Recipe: Seville orange marmalade by Mary Wilbur from her article Oh!
 My Marmalade in The Mediterranean Garden No 48 October 2007.

-8 medium bitter oranges
+8 medium bitter oranges2 lemons

 8 cups water